 Disordered eating is common in young people with type 1 diabetes and can persist into adulthood.
 It is estimated to occur in 30-40% of females and 10% of males.
-Clinical eating disorders are also twice as common in girls with type 1 diabetes than their peers, with binge eating disorders, other specified feeding and eating disorders and bulimia nervosa the most common types.
+Furthermore, clinical eating disorders are also twice as common in girls with type 1 diabetes than their peers.
+With binge eating disorders, other specified feeding and eating disorders and bulimia nervosa the most common types.
 Anorexia Nervosa is also seen but prevalence rates are similar to the general population.

 Disordered eating and eating disorders cause serious health consequences for those with type 1 diabetes.
 There are increased rates nephropathy, neuropathy and retinopathy.
 There is an increased risk of diabetes ketoacidosis especially when insulin omission is present.
 Mental health impairment is seen with higher rates of anxiety, depression and diabetes distress.
 Quality of life can be impacted with fatigue and sleep disturbances, excessive hunger and thirst, dehydration, muscle atrophy, menstrual and hormone disturbances and digestive problems.
 Other potential concerns are electrolyte abnormalities, postural hypotension, bradycardia and tachycardia.
 Those who have comorbid anorexia nervosa and T1DM have 5-10 times higher mortality rates than those who have anorexia nervosa or type 1 diabetes alone.

 It is very important that health providers looking after young people with T1DM are aware of the signs and symptoms of disordered eating.
 There are many potential indicators which include behavioural and psychosocial signs, diabetes management signs and medical indicators.
 Disordered eating needs to be identified and addressed early so thoughts and behaviours do not become entrenched.